fangg19/Form-Validator/README.md

-# Vanilla JavaScript Projects --VJP--
+# Front-End Projects --VJP--
-simple vanilla JavaScript projects using HTML5, CSS3 and JS from Brad Traversy's Course;
+simple front-end projects using HTML5, CSS3 and JS and React following multiple courses and tutorials;